ggbecker/uhkv2-ordering-history/README.md

 Disclaimer: Take these data with a grain of salt.
 A quote from László Monda (UHK founder and lead): [There are gaps between orders, such as failed orders, and many orders don't contain UHKs.](https://ultimatehackingkeyboard.com/blog/2021/10/31/production-progress-spare-parts-bonanza-new-agent-release#comment-129602)

-There are gaps between orders, such as failed orders, and many orders don't contain UHKs.

 Date | Current Order | Last Order
 --- | --- | ---
 2021-10-31 | 7947 | 11458